Italy selected to host 2026 Winter Olympics

 The games will be held in Milan and Cortina d'Ampezzo, Italy, IOC President Thomas Bach revealed during the announcement ceremony.

-After a day-long conference in Lausanne, Switzerland, which included presentations and questioning in closed-door sessions, the IOC selected Milan-Cortina over rival Stockholm-Are to host the games.
+After a daylong conference in Lausanne, Switzerland, which included presentations and questioning in closed-door sessions, the IOC selected Milan-Cortina over Swedish rivals Stockholm-Are to host the games.

-The vote was held at the SwissTech conference center where the IOC decided the 2024 Olympics and 2028 Olympics would be held in Paris and Los Angeles, respectively.
-The announcement was then broadcast on giant screens at the Piazza Gae Aulenti in Milan, as well as in Piazza Angelo Di Bona in Cortina.
+The vote was held at the SwissTech conference center where the IOC had decided in July 2017 that the 2024 Olympics and 2028 Olympics would be held in Paris and Los Angeles, respectively.
+The announcement Monday about Italy being picked was broadcast on giant screens at the Piazza Gae Aulenti in Milan, as well as in Piazza Angelo Di Bona in Cortina.

 Piazza Garibaldi in Sondrio, Italy, which is between Milan and Cortina, also broadcast the announcement.